Richard Vernon

 Richard Evelyn Vernon (7 March 1925 – 4 December 1997) was a British actor.
 He appeared in many feature films and television programmes, often in aristocratic or supercilious roles.
 Prematurely balding and greying, Vernon settled into playing archetypal middle-aged lords and military types while still in his 30s.
-He is perhaps best known for originating the role of Slartibartfast in The Hitchhiker's Guide to the Galaxy.
-Other notable roles included Edwin Oldenshaw in The Man in Room 17 (1965–67), Sir James Greenley, alias "C" in The Sandbaggers (1978–80) and Sir Desmond Glazebrook in Yes Minister (1980–81) and its sequel series Yes, Prime Minister (1987).
+He played Slartibartfast in The Hitchhiker's Guide to the Galaxy, the lead role of Edwin Oldenshaw in The Man in Room 17 (1965–67), Sir James Greenley alias "C" in The Sandbaggers (1978–80), and Sir Desmond Glazebrook in Yes Minister (1980–81) and its sequel series Yes, Prime Minister (1987).

 Early life

-Vernon was born in Kenya in 1925 to British parents.
-Vernon and his parents moved to Britain in 1937 where Vernon attended Reading School and Leighton Park School (both in Reading, Berkshire).
-During the Second World War served in the Royal Navy.
-He trained as an actor at the Central School of Speech and Drama.
+Vernon was born in Reading, Berkshire, in 1925 to British parents, who later lived in Kenya.
+Vernon and his parents moved back to Britain in 1937, and he was educated at Reading School and Leighton Park School.
+During the Second World War, at the age of 18, he enlisted in the Royal Navy Volunteer Reserve and served during the final months of the war.
+After it ended, he was posted to Kowloon, where he directed and starred in a production of Heartbreak House.
+At the end of his service, his commanding officer reported "Vernon is an excellent dinghy helmsman and amateur actor: in his spare time he performs his duties satisfactorily."

+He went on to train as an actor at the Central School of Speech and Drama.